Skip to content

 Handles

-A handle is how you refer to a skill.
+A handle is how you refer to a resource (skill or ralph).
 It tells agr where to find it.

 Remote handles